bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 46. The culture of knowledge sharing.
 47. Building products that are used and appreciated by users.
 48. The mature process of software development.
 The team is highly skilled and experienced.
 We focus 100% on quality.
+49. We are partners to our clients and bring something more to the table than lines of code.
-49. Kind people around me.
+50. Kind people around me.
 Just like that.

 Kudos for the whole Bright Team for sharing these insights.